scijs/poly-roots/README.md

 **The good**:

-- It's reasonably fast — maybe [a few times faster than the companion matrix method](http://eprints.maths.ox.ac.uk/16/1/mekwi.pdf)
+- It's reasonably fast
 - It's numerically stable
 - Memory usage is linear
 - It benefits from the experimentation of the people who originally sat down and came up with a great implementation
 - No dependencies

 **The bad**:
 - It's been translated by hand.
-Probably error prone.
 - The convergence criteria need a bit of work.
 I glossed over a couple subroutines that juggle some operations in order to prevent underflow errors, so I suspect the error estimates relative to machine epsilon aren't stricly accurate.
-I feel like it's losing a bit more precision than I'd expect though.
 - It can maybe be translated better and more effectively via f2c + emscripten.
 - The speed can be cut in half for polynomials with real coefficients by using the [rpoly.f90](http://jblevins.org/mirror/amiller/rpoly.f90) variant

+You can go do some research about good root-finders, but for a quick rundown of what you have to work with if you want to stick with JavaScript, see a [quick benchmark](https://github.com/rreusser/scijs-polynomial-roots-comparison).

 ## Usage